StuPM/5DayWeatherForcast/readme.md

 # LUNCHTIME WEATHER FORECAST

-An easy to understand website, that displays the weather at lunchtime for the next 5 days at your location.
+An easy to understand website that displays the weather at lunchtime for the next 5 days at your location.

 ## Live link